The discovery of the odd hair on your chin is perfectly normal and usually not a cause for concern.

 Polycystic ovary syndrome (PCOS)

 PCOS is the leading cause of hirsutism.
-This common condition affects as many as 12 percent of U.S. women of childbearing age, according to the Centers for Disease Control and Prevention.
+This common condition affects as many as of U.S. women of childbearing age, according to the Centers for Disease Control and Prevention.
 It’s characterized by a group of symptoms that affect the ovaries, including:

 - tiny cysts in the ovaries